mrm1st3r/fh-newsboard/README.md

 - `GET /document/{id}/` Read a specific document
 - `PUT /document/` Put a new crawled document into the newsboard
-- `GET /unclassified/` Read all sentences from all documents that have not been classified by the authorized classifier module
+- `GET /unclassified/` Read all sentences from all documents that have not been classified by the authenticated classifier module
 - `PUT /classify/` Submit new classifications to the newsboard

 **Authentication** is planned to be done via `HTTP-Basic`